You may think holding down a job is too much for someone with schizophrenia. But with treatment, many people can -- and should -- stay in the game.

 Symptoms are sometimes triggered by stress or changes, such as going away to school, starting to use drugs or alcohol, or going through a severe illness or a death in the family.

-These first symptoms often include negative symptoms, outbursts of anger, or odd behavior.
+These first symptoms often include being withdrawn, outbursts of anger, or odd behavior.
 For more information, see Symptoms.

-This phase can last for days, months, or years before positive symptoms appear.
+This phase can last for days, months, or years.

 Active, or acute, phase